-- 41. The Arrangement of Sections of the Electronic Communications Act, 2005, is hereby amended- - (a) by the substitution for item 52 of the following item: - "52.
-Prohibition on granting of broadcasting service licence to party-political entities, independent candidates and independent representatives"; - (b) by the substitution for item 56 of the following item:
+- 42. The Arrangement of Sections of the Electronic Communications Act, 2005, is 40 hereby amended- - (a) by the substitution for item 52 of the following item: - "52.
+Prohibition on granting of broadcasting service licence to party-political entities, independent candidates and independent representatives";

+(b) by the substitution for item 56 of the following item:

 - "56.
-Prohibition on broadcasting of [party] election broadcasts and political advertisements except in certain circumstances"; and - (c) by the substitution for item 59 of the following item: - "59.
-Equitable treatment of political parties and independent candidates by broadcasting service licensees during election period".
+Prohibition on broadcasting of [party] election broadcasts and political advertisements except in certain circumstances"; and - (c) by the substitution for item 57 of the following item: - "57.
+Broadcasting of [party] election broadcasts on public broadcast- 50 ing services"; and - (d) by the substitution for item 59 of the following item: - "59.
+Equitable treatment of political parties, independent representatives and independent candidates by broadcasting service licensees during election period".